Cantera/cantera/cantera/branches/2.1/doc/sphinx/cti/input-files.rst

 Strings
 -------

 Strings may be enclosed in single quotes or double quotes, but they must match.
-To create a string containing single quotes, enclose it in double quotes, and vice versa.
-If you want to create a string to extend over multiple lines, enclose it in triple double quotes.

-Strings may be enclosed in single quotes or double quotes, but they must match.
 To create a string containing single quotes, enclose it in double quotes,